Harin22/Machine-learning-interview-questions/README.md

 Handling imbalanced datasets is critical because models tend to bias toward the majority class, treating the minority class as noise.
 When handling imbalanced datasets, I avoid relying on accuracy alone and use metrics like Precision, Recall and F1-score.
 To improve performance, I can use techniques such as oversampling the minority class (e.g., SMOTE) undersampling the majority class or applying class weights so the model pays more attention to the minority class.

+### 8. L1 vs L2 Regularization?
+L1 (Lasso) → can shrink coefficients to zero (does feature selection) L2 (Ridge) → shrinks coefficients but keeps all features

+---